Reduce your stock's downside risk while preserving its full upside potential

 Since the lows of the Great Recession in February 2009, the U.S. stock market has more than quadrupled.
-Because of these gains over the past 10 years, many investors find themselves owning highly-appreciated stock positions.
-However, for tax planning and many other reasons, investors are often reluctant to sell these positions.
+Because of these gains, many investors find themselves owning highly-appreciated stock positions.
+However, for tax planning and other reasons, investors are often reluctant to sell these positions.

-At the same time, the traditional techniques investors have come to rely upon to manage risk (such as put options, collars, and prepaid variable forwards) have become much more expensive in recent years due to the aftermath of regulatory change (Dodd-Frank) and the overall condition of the capital markets (historically low interest rates and unfavorable volatility skew).
+At the same time, the traditional risk management techniques (such as put options, collars, and prepaid variable forwards) have become much more expensive in recent years due to the aftermath of regulatory change (Dodd-Frank) and the overall condition of the capital markets (historically low interest rates and unfavorable volatility skew).
 Therefore, investors today tend to employ these techniques opportunistically only in a short-term, tactical manner, leaving long-term stock positions unprotected against a very real, very large risk.

-With the stock market near its all-time high but showing signs of stress, investors who don’t wish to, or cannot, sell their highly appreciated shares are on the lookout for new tools to help them cost-effectively protect their unrealized gains.
+With the stock market near its all-time high, investors who don’t wish to, or cannot, sell their highly appreciated shares are on the lookout for new tools to help them cost-effectively protect their unrealized gains.

 The Stock Protection Trust is a new single-stock risk management capability that’s affordable, tax-efficient, simple to use, easy to understand, and completely transparent.
 A Protection Trust empowers investors who are committed to continued ownership of some or all of their highly appreciated stock positions to inexpensively seek to preserve their gains on a long-term basis.